Lower bounds for the simplexity of the n-cube: Lower bounds for the simplexity of cubes

+The condition $V^{\alpha}(T) = \frac 1 {16}$ for $\alpha_1=\frac 3 8$ and $\alpha_2=\frac 1 8$ is quite restrictive.
+Only simplices with the weight parts $4\alpha_1$, $\alpha_1+3\alpha_2$, $4\alpha_2$ and the maximal possible Euclidean volume for this part satisfy it.
+Denote the number of simplices in these groups by $m_1, m_2$ and $m_3$ respectively.
+Simplices from the first group are corner simplices.
+Since corner vertices of corner simplices in a dissection cannot be adjacent, $m_1\leq 8$.
+Using the additional equation on the Euclidean volume we obtain that

+The only non-negative integer solution of this system is $m_1=8, m_2=8, m_3=0$ and subsequently we obtain another proof for the structure of minimal triangulations of the $4$-cube (see \cite{Cottle}). \end{expl}

-By quite exhaustive case analysis for $n = 5,6$ we were able to find all linear constraints but the lower bounds $trianglin(5) = 60$, $trianglin(6) = 240$ obtained by our linear program are smaller than known bounds for the number of simplices in dissections.
-Nevertheless this method allows us to find new asymptotic lower bounds.
+Analogously by the exhaustive case analysis for $n = 5,6$ we were able to find all linear constraints but the lower bounds, 60 and 240 respectively, obtained by our linear program are smaller than the known bounds for the number of simplices in dissections.
+Nevertheless this method allows us to prove the new asymptotic lower bound.